nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 ```

-Then we will query data with the AWS document client.
-But instead of using the client itself we will provide an instance of the dax client.
+If we now query the data with the normal document client the capacity will be exhausted quickly.
+So instead of using the normal document client we use the dax client which will read and write to the caching layer.

 ```